hongxinli/Dijit-Tree-CheckBox/Store.md

 support.
 Please note that CORS support is only required when loading a store with data retrieved from remote domains.

-To extend a cbtree store with CORS support simply load the extension:
+To extend a cbtree store with CORS support simply load CORS the extension:

 ```javascript
 required(["cbtree/store/Hierarchy",